securityinmobility/datatype_visualization_3/README.md

 4. run `npm install -g @vue/cli`
 5. navigate to the project folder
 6. run `yarn add .\package.json`
+7. navigate into the project folder
-7. run `yarn serve`
+8. run `yarn serve`
-8. open localhost:8080 in your browser and click on "Home"
+9. open localhost:8080 in your browser and click on "Home"

 ## Application testing